Veterans Advocacy Group Puts Corinthian Colleges On Blacklist

 WESTERVELT: So veterans from Iraq and Afghanistan face a lot of challenges.
 What, Wayne, is your main advice to veterans who are looking, you know, to update their skills after serving and that want to take advantage of the GI Bill?
 Should they steer away from for-profit colleges, full stop?

 ROBINSON: I'd say, no. I'd say no, and the reason is when you look at - Eric, one of the big issues that we have is certifications.
 Because let's say you'd like to go work for one of the top car companies, right?
 And you wanted to be a mechanic.
 Well, a number these institutions are partnered with for-profit colleges that have the one-year mechanic training, and they're certified and there's good job placement there.
-So I could not blanketly, uniformly say all for-profits should be steered away.
+So I could not blanketly, uniformly say all for-profits should be steered away from.
 I couldn't make that statement accurately.

 WESTERVELT: So with the certification issue, they should continue to look at some of these but be careful, given the problems at Corinthian Colleges and other for-profits?